ibrahimmkhalid/ultralytics/docs/en/integrations/rockchip-rknn.md

 ## Export to RKNN: Converting Your YOLO11 Model

-Export an Ultralytics YOLO11 model to RKNN format and run inference with the exported model.
+Export an SFDT_Ibrahim YOLO11 model to RKNN format and run inference with the exported model.

 !!! note